 There are 2 ways you can get this kind of medication.

 Taking it by itself (the medication is called Liothyronine or Cytomel).

-Or, getting it in combination with T4 in the form of Natural Dessicated Thyroid.
+Alternatively, you can get it in combination with T4 in the form of Natural Desiccated Thyroid.

 Almost every Doctor is willing to give you T4 medication (like Synthroid) but very few are willing to give you T3 medication (like Liothyronine or Cytomel).